benmiller314/dsam2024fall/uploads/letter-from-ben-2024.md

 (data *about* data), especially metadata about written sources: things like where they were written, and when, that might be applicable to other kinds of corpora.
-For the kind of analysis I've done most, word order isn't as important as how many times words come up.
+For the kind of analysis I've done most, word order isn't as important as how many times words come up, in what clusters.
 I end up saying "in the aggregate" a lot.
 I work with code, though I'm not a brilliant programmer, and that combination gives me a deep appreciation for the scale of what brilliant programmers have been able to achieve,